morsgiathatch/machine-learning/README.md

 This is a machine learning library developed by Corbin Baldwin for CS5350/6350 at the University of Utah.

+## To Run
+Simply open a shell and change to the directory containing the run.sh file.
+Note that this shell script only works for unix machines.
+Once in the directory, simply run ./run.sh and follow the prompts.
+You will be asked to enter integers for the options to choose between the homeworks and the subproblems.

 ## Decision Tree
 To test the decision tree library, you can download all the files and run the run.sh script to reproduce results necessary for class (made sure that